-Simultaneously, the CO will inform the individual alleged to have engaged in the discriminatory or retaliatory conduct (hereinafter referred to as the "Respondent"), that a complaint has been received.
-The Respondent will be informed about the nature of the allegations and provided with a copy of any relevant policies and/or administrative guidelines, including Policy 3122 - Non- Discrimination.
-The Respondent must also be informed of the opportunity to submit a written response to the complaint within five (5) business days.
+Simultaneously, the CO will inform the Respondent that a formal complaint has been received.
+The Respondent will be informed about the nature of the allegations and provided with a copy of any relevant policies and/or administrative guidelines, including Policy 3122 - Non- Discrimination and Equal Employment Opportunity.
+The Respondent must also be informed of the opportunity to submit a written response to the formal complaint within five (5) days.